andrewdsilva/rails-room-booking/README.md

 Then, open your browser and navigate to http://localhost:3000 to access the application.

 ## Running with Docker

 If you prefer to run the project using Docker, follow these steps:

-1. Make sure you have Docker installed on your system.
+1. Make sure you have Docker and docker-compose installed on your system.
 You can download and install Docker from the official website: https://www.docker.com/get-started

 2. Build the Docker container by running the following command in the project's root directory: